On the approximability of random-hypergraph MAX-3-XORSAT problems with quantum algorithms: Numerical tests of approximation hardness for traditional methods

 The results of our simulations are summarized in Table~\ref{approxtab}, which lists the best per-shot polynomial time approximation ratio achievable through each algorithm studied, both classical and quantum.
 To estimate these values, we measured the average per-shot probability $P_q \of{N} = P \of{E \leq q E_{\mathrm{GS}}}$ of returning states with energies at or below $q E_{\mathrm{GS}}$, where $q \leq 1$ is the approximation ratio and $E_{\mathrm{GS}}$ is negative in our conventions.
 These probabilities were computed by choosing bins of size 0.05 $E_{\rm GS}$.

-To determined the polynomial time hardness threshold, we applied a very simple rule where we fitted $P_q \of{N}$ to a simple exponential function, assuming any observed decay faster than $2^{-0.005 N}$ corresponded asymptotically to exponential decay, and any positive exponents, e.g. exponential growth, represent small-$N$ growth toward some constant saturation value.
-This threshold of $2^{-0.005 N}$ was chosen to reduce the influence of uncertainty from fitting in a small handful of cases.
+To determined the polynomial time hardness threshold, we applied a very simple rule where we fitted $P_q \of{N}$ to a simple exponential function, assuming any observed decay corresponded asymptotically to exponential decay, and any positive exponents, e.g. exponential growth, represent small-$N$ growth toward some constant saturation value.
 For the greedy algorithm with $N_C/N = 1.5 \sqrt{N}$ we fitted decay to an exponential in $\sqrt{N}$ as discussed below.
 The polynomial time approximation hardness threshold for a given algorithm, unsatisfied fraction $\epsilon$ and $N_C / N$ scaling choice is defined to be $q_a$, the largest values of $q$ for which we do not observe exponential decay.
-For $N_C/N = 3 \sqrt{N}/2$ this threshold is decaying with system size, and the asterisk next to the result for QAOA is to highlight the fact that we only ran these simulations out to $N=28$ so are likely not capturing the asymptotic threshold.
-As discussed elsewhere, the number of cost function calls is $O \of{N}$ for all approaches studied.
+For $N_C/N = 3 \sqrt{N}/2$ this threshold is decaying with system size, and the asterisk next to the result for TAQC is to highlight the fact that we only ran these simulations out to $N=28$ so are likely not capturing the asymptotic threshold.

+This notation highlights a difference from $q_m$ in our core conjecture; $q_a$ corresponds to the best achievable approximation ratio for a given algorithm and problem parametrization, where $q_m$ is the global minimum value of $q_a$ across all spectrally filtered optimization variations and problem parametrizations (again restricted to random instances drawn from $\MP \of{N_C,N,\epsilon}$).
+We also want to emphasize that $q_a$ is a measure of the performance of an algorithm, whereas the approximation target $A$ in folded optimization is a control parameter, and $q_a$ may well fall short of it.
+As discussed elsewhere, the number of cost function calls is $O \of{N}$ for all approaches studied , except MSFO.
 Cases for which a range is quoted are where we felt there was some ambiguity to the fitting, and all values are the result of extrapolating fits to numerical simulations and are naturally somewhat approximate.